 Another meta-study looked at the relationship between childhood diarrhea and Lactobacillus probiotic strains.
 Identifying nine studies, researchers noted reductions in diarrhea duration by 0.7 days in children who had received a Lactobacillus probiotic supplement.
 Results also showed a reduction in diarrhea frequency by 1.6 stools on the second day of treatment.
 This suggests that Lactobacillus is a safe and effective treatment for children with acute diarrhea.7

-Probiotics for Antibiotic Associated Diarrhea
+Probiotics for Diarrhea from Antibiotics

 In another systematic review, researchers evaluated the effectiveness of probiotics in preventing diarrhea associated with antibiotic use.
 While antibiotics are effective in treating bacterial infections, they may harm natural gut bacteria populations, potentially resulting in diarrhea and other digestive issues.
 The meta-analysis found that antibiotic-associated diarrhea was present in just 8 percent of those who took probiotics, while 17.7 percent in the control group exhibited antibiotics-associated diarrhea.
 This suggests that probiotics reduce diarrhea caused by antibiotics by 50%.5